yaojiqian/Swift-Programming-Learning/README.md

 In ViewController’s init:collectionViewLayout, register collectionView, header and footer.
 In ViewController’s init:coder, set layout’s headerReferenceSize and footerReferenceSize.
 Override collectionView:_collectionView:viewForSupplementaryElementOfKind:at, set header or footer’s properties then return it.

+### Adding Custom Interactions to Collection Views
+The iOS API has already added a few gesture recognizers to collection views.
+So in order to add your own gesture recognizers on top of the existing collection, you first need to make sure that your gesture recognizers will not interfere with the existing ones.
+To do that, you have to first instantiate your own gesture recognizers and, as explained before, look through the existing array of gesture recognizers on the collection view and call the requireGestureRecognizerToFail: method on the one that is of the same class type of gesture recognizer as the one you are attempting to add to the collection view.    override func viewDidLoad() {
+        super.viewDidLoad()

+        let pinch = UIPinchGestureRecognizer(target: self, action: #selector(handlePinch))

+        for recognizer in (collectionView?.gestureRecognizers!)!{
+            if recognizer is UIPinchGestureRecognizer{
+                recognizer.require(toFail: pinch)
+            }
+        }

+        collectionView?.addGestureRecognizer(pinch)
+    }

+    func handlePinch(pinch: UIPinchGestureRecognizer){
+        let defaultLayoutItemSize = CGSize(width: 80, height: 120)
+        let layout = collectionView?.collectionViewLayout as!
+UICollectionViewFlowLayout
+        layout.itemSize =
+            CGSize(width: defaultLayoutItemSize.width * pinch.scale,
+                   height: defaultLayoutItemSize.height * pinch.scale)
+        layout.invalidateLayout()
+    }